India › Jodhpur Hotels › Singhvi’s Haveli Review

 - Castle View – Impressive setting and long menu of Indian, Chinese, and western food.
 The winding lanes and numerous steps are worth it.
 Look for signs from the junction.

 - Inside the fort are: Chokelao Garden Café (lunchtime buffets), Mehrangarh Fine Dining Evening Restaurant (spectacular views, dinner only, and booking required), and Palki Café (snacks and drinks).
 (250m).

 Nearby Shops & Markets

-- The overwhelming attraction is the magnificent Mehrangarh Fort that dominates the Old City.
+- Mehrangarh Fort – This magnificent attraction dominates the Old City.
 The second entrance is only 250m away – follow the sign opposite the guesthouse entrance.
 The ticket office is at the main vehicle entrance at the other side of the fort (2.5 km).
 Open daily from 9 am to 5 pm.
 Also check out the lake on the way to the secondary entrance to the fort.

 - Jaswant Thada – Also known as the Taj Mahal of Mewar, a marble marvel amidst lush, landscaped gardens and next to a serene lake.
 The intricate marble lattice screens as well as the city views are superb.
 Easily paired with a visit to the Mehrangarh Fort.
 9 am to 5 pm.
 (2.5 km).

 - Umaid Bhawan Palace – An architectural marvel; one part of the palace still serves as a Royal Family residence, the rest has been converted to the Taj Hotel and museum.
 Only the museum is open to the public, and it’s very popular for the vintage car and clock collections and vast gardens with peacocks.
 Great spot for a romantic meal.
 10 am to 4.30 pm.
 (7 km).

 - Mandore Garden – Historic garden, home to beautiful empty tombs of the Royal Family.
 The Hall of Heroes, temple of 330 Million Gods, and Government Museum are worth seeing.
 Visitors can also explore the Mandore Fort ruins or have a picnic on the grounds.
 Located just outside the city.
 (9 km).